 #9 Not knowing the signal flow in the mixer

 Not understanding the signal flow within a mixer is sure to be a source of frustration for the sound person at your church.
 “Back in the day”, a sound person in training had a difficult enough time navigating the rows of knobs on analog consoles.
 Now that digital desks have taken over, rows of nobs have become layers of menus and some consoles are more intuitive than others, whereas others are just plain hard to navigate.

 There was always “more than one way to skin a cat” in the analog realm.
 It seems with digital, there are hundreds more ways, so it’s not a great time in history to be a cat…sorry, I couldn’t help myself.

 The best way I’ve found to learn digital mixer shortcuts, layers, and tricks is through manufacturer-provided classes.
 Another great resource is YouTube, of course.
-There are a lot of resources available, so don’t be intimidated and, again, this could be a great community opportunity for you and your team!
-Get together, pop some popcorn and watch manufacturer instructional videos on YouTube.
+There are a lot of resources available, so don’t be intimidated, again, this could be a great community opportunity for you and your team!
+Get together, pop some popcorn, and watch manufacturer instructional videos on YouTube.
 If you can make it through some of those awful training videos and still come out a unified team, you are sure to form lasting friendships.

 Besides, you can’t mix if you can’t navigate through the digital inside your console!
 Is “digital insides” okay to say in church?

 A quick flow for how I like to set up a mixer is all drums starting on input 1.
 If you ever have to hire a contractor to come in and mix, in the professional audio world, you will see this standard band setup.